jina-ai/jina/CONTRIBUTING.md

 1. `pip install pre-commit`
 1. `pre-commit install`

 Now you will be automatically reminded to add docstrings to your code. `black` will take care that your code will match our style.
+Note that `black` will fail your commit but reformat your code, so you just need to add the files again and commit **again**.

 For more about our docstring style, refer to [this guide](https://docs.jina.ai/chapters/docstring/docstring.html).